Jeaninjeanz/CMPG213/README.md

 *Project proposal is due on Tuesday the 27th of Feb, do your part so we can submit it on time
 # TO DO

 Johane' - upload word document
-Chris - upload powerpoint & add points from word document
 Jean - moderate word & powerpoint
-Jaymes & Reinhardt - any suggestions, insights, etc will be much appreciated
+James & Reinhardt - any suggestions, insights, etc will be much appreciated

 # Done
 Project idea established
+Chris - upload powerpoint & add points from word document

+HI